 DELIVERY AND DISPOSAL

 Most retailers charge for delivery and disposal of your old appliance.
 This varies between suppliers, so add these on to the fridge cost to get an overall price.

 Remember, an integrated fridge is a lot harder to fit, so you’ll probably want to leave that to the professionals.

-While one fridge may be more expensive initially, if it’s energy efficient it could save you money in the long run.
+While one fridge may be more expensive initially, if it’s energy efficient, it could save you money in the long run.
 Take a look at annual running costs and consider them before making a purchase.
-See page 27 for more details.

-A generous guarantee can save you a fortune if anything goes wrong.
-Some manufacturers offer two, three or even five year parts and labour guarantees for peace of mind.
+An extended guarantee can save you a fortune if anything goes wrong.
+Some manufacturers offer two, three, or even five-year parts and labour guarantees for peace of mind.

-Unsure whether that high spec model is really worth the extra money?
+Unsure whether that high spec model is worth the extra money?